 ‘When you connect with hundreds of people at the same time, those hundreds of people suddenly become one, and then you’ve got this tightrope between yourself and them.
 For me, that union is what it’s about, and what really makes it quite a divine experience for me.’

 It’s no surprise that Göknur describes having grown up in a ‘secular household’ in her childhood.

 ‘Even though I was a very spiritual person growing up, I wasn’t religiously aware.
-My grandmother was the only practising Muslim in the household.’
+My grandmother was the only practicing Muslim in the household.’

 For Göknur, Islam was more of an identity than a lifestyle.
-However, in her 20s, she undertook her own search of Islam.
+However, in her 20s, she undertook her own search for Islam.

 ‘I guess you go through those formative years of your teens, where you’re trying so hard to fit in because one, you’re a migrant, and two, you’re caught in between societies.
 You want to belong somewhere, you can’t quite belong anywhere.
 And you work extra hard, where you stifle your own identity.’

 It’s an issue that comes into play in the opera world, where Göknur says Turkish singers are uncommon, let alone Muslim ones.

 ‘In [terms of] character, exotic looks are revered, but you don’t see a lot of people from my part of the world in the company,’ she says.

 ‘There is one other known, established Turkish opera singer.
 Before him, there was a soprano called Leyla Gencer, and she had an amazing career.
 She was Turkish, [but] she never presented as Muslim.
 That never even comes to the picture.’